Eschel Rhoodie: Information Scandal

-When the misappropriation of state funds came to light, Rhoodie fled to Ecuador.
+When the misappropriation of state funds came to light during the Muldergate, Rhoodie fled to Ecuador.
 Now, he was South Africa's most wanted man, and the government had instituted legal proceedings against him.
 In March 1979, Rhoodie moved to Great Britain, where he attempted to gain political asylum.
 In a BBC television interview with David Dimbleby on March 21, 1979, Rhoodie strongly denied the accusations made against him, reiterated his claim that he was being made a scapegoat for the whole affair and maintained that senior government figures, including the Prime Minister of South Africa, John Vorster, knew of and sanctioned the secret projects that he had conducted as head of the Department of Information.
-Shortly afterwards, Rhoodie moved to France, where he was eventually arrested by the French authorities.
+Shortly afterwards, Rhoodie moved to France, where he was eventually arrested by the French authorities and then extradited.

 By 1979, Rhoodie was found guilty of fraud and sentenced to six years in prison.
 The sentence was later reversed by the appeals court in Bloemfontein.
 Rhoodie and his wife, Katie, left for the United States in 1982.

 His book, The Real Information Scandal, which was published in October 1983, contained sweeping allegations of big-name involvement in secret information projects, involving military alliances with Israel and the election of Ronald Reagan as US president.